hwi/HWIOAuthBundle/Resources/doc/resource_owners/twitch.md

-Step 2x: Setup Stereomood
+Step 2x: Setup Twitch
 =========================
-First you will have to register your application in Stereomood's ["Api Apps Register"](http://www.stereomood.com/api/apps/register).
+First you will have to register your application on Twitch.
+Check out the documentation for more information: https://github.com/justintv/Twitch-API.

-Next configure a resource owner of type `stereomood` with appropriate `client_id` and `client_secret`.
+Next configure a resource owner of type `twitch` with appropriate `client_id` and `client_secret`.

 ```yaml
 # app/config.yml